 Applicants must also meet the Masters degree entry requirements of conferring universities, as facilitated through ANZSOG.

 Can I undertake the EMPA if I do not have an undergraduate degree?

-Yes, there is a defined pathway for Australian participants without an undergraduate degree through the EMPA Monash Pathways program and for Aotearoa New Zealand participants, through the Victoria University Wellington pathway.
+Yes, there is a defined pathway for Australian students without an undergraduate degree through the EMPA Monash Pathways program and for Aotearoa New Zealand students, through the Victoria University Wellington pathway.

 What is the application process?

-Students must be nominated by their agency.
+You must be nominated by your agency.
 EMPA applications are coordinated differently through each jurisdiction.
 In some jurisdictions Public Sector Commissions coordinate applications, in others individual agencies do.
 Please see below for information on fees.

 Applications are encouraged from Aboriginal, Torres Strait Islander, Māori and Pacific Peoples, and from people with disabilities or from culturally and linguistically diverse backgrounds.

 If you work for the governments of Western Australia, New South Wales or Victoria, please contact your department or agency’s Human Resources or Learning and Development team about your application or expression of interest.